Verthon/event-app/README.md

 # Eventoo
-Simple React app for managing events.
-Technologies used:
+Simple React app for creating and managing events.
+In project I have used:

 - React.js (create-react-app)
 - JavaScript ES6